-Mac Giolla’s uncle T. P. Gill is a Member of Parliament (MP) and member of the Irish Parliamentary Party (IPP) of Charles Stewart Parnell.
+Mac Giolla is born Thomas Gill in Nenagh, County Tipperary, on January 25, 1924.
+His uncle T. P. Gill is a Member of Parliament (MP) and member of the Irish Parliamentary Party (IPP) of Charles Stewart Parnell.
 His father, Robert Paul Gill, an engineer and architect, also stands unsuccessfully for election on a number of occasions.
 His mother is Mary Hourigan.

 Mac Giolla is educated at the local national school in Nenagh before completing his secondary education at St. Flannan’s College in Ennis, County Clare.
 It is while at St. Flannan’s that he changes to using the Irish language version of his name.
 He wins a scholarship to University College Dublin where he qualifies with a Bachelor of Arts degree, followed by a degree in Commerce.